AlanCaruso/AlanCaruso/README.md

 Web Developer and Designer
 --------------------------

-I'm a front-end developer with 6 years of experience in building user interfaces.
+Web Developer with experience in building user interfaces and server side rendering.
-My expertise includes HTML, CSS, JavaScript, and various front-end frameworks such as React and Vue.
+My expertise includes HTML, CSS, JavaScript, and React.js.

 While I've primarily focused on front-end development, I'm currently expanding my skill set to include back-end development as well.
-I'm excited to learn new technologies and frameworks like Node.js and Express, and I'm looking forward to building full-stack applications that provide a great user experience.
+Looking forward to building full-stack applications that provide a great user experience.

 If you're interested in working together, please feel free to reach out!